Join an Organization

 - Host a BYO event.
 Suggest or require that attendees bring their own dining ware.

-- Buy organic/local/fair trade.
-Buying organic, local, and fair trade reduces many of the negative impacts of food production.
+- Buy organic/local/fair trade/seasonal.
+Buying organic, local, fair trade, and seasonal reduces many of the negative impacts of food production.

 - Buy in bulk and reduce packaging.
 Stay away from individually-packaged items and reuse plastic bags to buy in bulk.
 This reduces waste and often cost!